Middle school is a great time to stretch students’ creativity and self-expression.

-These prompts eliminate writer’s block, spark creativity, encourage expression of ideas, and improve writing skills.
+What’s more, they eliminate writer’s block, spark creativity, encourage the expression of ideas, and improve writing skills.

-So make these fun writing prompts for middle school part of your collection of writing activities.
+So make these fun writing prompts for middle schoolers part of your collection of middle school writing activities.

 Fun Writing Prompts for Middle School